MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 - If your organization uses federated authentication, and your identity provider (IDP) and/or security token service (STS) isn't publicly available, you can't use a federated account to connect to Exchange Online PowerShell.
 Instead, create and use a non-federated account in Microsoft 365 to connect to Exchange Online PowerShell.

+- REST-based connections to Exchange Online PowerShell require the PowerShellGet module, and by dependency, the PackageManagement module, so you'll receive errors if you try to connect without having them installed.
+For details, see [PowerShellGet for REST-based connections in Windows](exchange-online-powershell-v2.md#powershellget-for-rest-based-connections-in-windows).

+- After you connect, you might received the following error:

+  > Unable to load file \<Filename and version\>

+  This error happens when the Exchange Online PowerShell module conflicts with another module that's imported into the runspace.
+Try connecting in a new Windows PowerShell window before importing other modules.

 ## Appendix: Comparison of old and new connection methods

 This section attempts to compare older connection methods that have been replaced by the Exchange Online PowerShell module.
 The Basic authentication and OAuth token procedures are included for historical reference only and are no longer supported.